nikhilparla/path_planning_prediction/README.md

  - Takes classifier.cpp and main.cpp and buils main.o
  - Added the c++11 flag for compilation
  - Added 'generator expressions' for copying the target as a post build step

+## Behavioral Planning

+#### Cost Functions
+ - Folder with same name has the code for handling the cost functions for distance
+ - The cost functions 2 has the code for handling the cost function for speed
+ - behavioral_cloning folder has the final project for the topic